CatalanCabbage/electron-vlog/README.md

 * **Take videos** of your Electron app - want to put together a quick demo?
 Or make it easier for users to share videos of your app?
 * **Take perfect screenshots** of your app window natively without having to edit and snip and crop
 * **Make a time-lapse** to visually document your app's journey from start to finish.
 See how your UI evolved from a plain window to a glorious app!
-(*How does this work?* Automatically take screenshots of your app at regular intervals; you can stitch them all together in the end to get a video, which makes for a great journey story to look back on your hard work!)
+(*How does this work?* Automatically take screenshots of your app at regular intervals; you can stitch them all together in the end to get a great video of your app's journey!)

 ## Examples